How to Internationally Protect Your Brand Through the Madrid Protocol

-Trademarks are valuable business assets, and as such, owners must consider the best ways to protect them from infringement.
-Federal, state, and common law provide some protection, but those do not apply internationally.
+Trademarks are valuable business assets and owners should work hard to protect them from infringement.
+Federal, state and common law provide some protection, but those do not apply internationally.
 Every country has its own trademark rules, which makes it challenging for businesses that want to enforce their rights globally.
-The Madrid Protocol can make this process substantially easier.
+The Madrid Protocol can make this process considerably easier.
 However, companies should consult legal counsel to evaluate whether the Madrid Protocol is an option available to them and the benefits it may offer.

 What Is the Madrid Protocol?

 The Madrid Protocol is an international treaty designed to simplify and centralize the international trademark registration process.
-Registrants can file a single application in their home language and pay one set of fees to apply for protection in up to 123 countries.
-Notably, the Madrid Protocol only addresses the application; it does not guarantee trademark approval in each country an applicant selects for trademark registration.
-Those countries will review and approve the registration under their respective laws.
+Registrants can file a single application in their home language and pay one set of fees to apply for protection in up to 128 countries.
+Notably, the Madrid Protocol only addresses the application; it does not guarantee trademark approval or registration in each country an applicant selects for trademark registration.
+Those countries will review and may approve the registration under their respective local laws.

 How Do You File a Trademark Application Under the Madrid Protocol?